antfie/FoxBot/README.md

 ## How Can I Support This?

-We welcome fixes, features and donations.
+I welcome bug reports, fixes, features and donations to keep this going.

 <p>
     <a href="https://www.buymeacoffee.com/antfie" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" "height="60" width="217"></a>